TommyR22/RaspberryPi-gettingStarted/README.md

         }
 }
 ```
+Only one of our server blocks on the server can have the **default_server** option enabled.
+This specifies which block should serve a request if the server_name requested does not match any of the available server blocks.
+This shouldn't happen very frequently in real world scenarios since visitors will be accessing your site through your domain name.

 * To enable it we create a 'symbolic link' inside */etc/nginx/sites-enabled* to the file we just created:
 `sudo ln -s /etc/nginx/sites-available/example.com /etc/nginx/sites-enabled/example.com`